PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-06 08:57:18
+Last updated: 2024-04-06 08:57:53
-Random Quote: Marshall, you being 18 isn't a bad thing.
-It just means you get to spend even more of your life with her. - Ted Mosby
+Random Quote: Well, I think that... when you have a connection with someone, it never really goes away, you know? - Alex Vause